wp-plugins/wizscriber-video-scribing-banner-ads/readme.txt

 - Specify where you want wizScriber appear.

 Just copy [wizScribe] and paste it in the page or post you want it to appear.

-= Demo  =

-<a href="http://www.wizmotions.com/368/seven-reasons-why-whiteboard-animation-videos-convert-more-viewers-into-buyers/">Check out the demo here</a> and see what happens in 5 seconds after you load the page.

 What's in the next free version?